-Because herniated discs are such serious injuries, they are worth more in settlements than most car accident injuries.
-However, they require proving fault and demonstrating the extent of your injuries.
+Depending on the severity of your herniated disc, you may be entitled to recover thousands of dollars of compensation.
+However, getting this money requires proving fault and demonstrating the extent of your injuries.
 S. Burke Law understands how taxing this can be on your family as you recover.
 That is why our mission to serve Atlanta residents includes free consultations.
-If you suffered a herniated disc in a car accident, call us now at 404-842-7838.
+If you suffered a herniated disc in a car accident, call us now for yours at 404-842-7838.

 Determining If Your Car Accident Caused Your Herniated Disc

-However, being relatively old or young does not preclude you from proving that your car accident is the source of your herniated disc.
-Your medical records play a role in determining whether you collect a settlement for a herniated disc in a car accident.
-If your medical history does not contain any symptoms related to herniated discs, this helps your case no matter your age.
+Your medical records play a role in proving your herniated disc stems from your car accident.
+If your medical history does not contain any symptoms related to herniated discs, this can help your case.

 Symptoms of a Herniated Disc